For Parents and Families

 Q: Will my student be required to live in fraternity or sorority housing?

 Q: Will my student be hazed?

 A: Hazing is prohibited at Indiana State University and by all inter/national fraternities and sororities.
 Those who believe they are being hazed, have witnesses hazing in any form, or have questions of what constitutes hazing should contact the Office of Fraternity & Sorority Life (812) 237-3852, the Office of Student Conduct & Integrity (812) 237-3800, and/or the Inter/National Headquarters of the specific group involved.
-Anyone may also submit the Anonymous Hazing Report Form.
+Anyone may also submit a General Conduct Incident Report via Student Conduct & Integrity.

-[Snapshot, 2020-09-24]

-Q: Does it cost money to join a fraternity/sorority?